-Last Updated on June 24, 2024
+Last Updated on January 13, 2025

 Is it Possible to Get Out of Jury Duty in New York?

 An individual can request an exemption or postponement from their jury duty in New York, provided they have a legitimate reason for being unable to serve.
-As such, they should contact the court promptly to explain their situation, submit necessary documents and follow through the required procedures.
+As such, they should contact the court promptly to explain their situation, submit necessary documents, and follow through the required procedures.

 Jury duty is a legal obligation for citizens who are summoned to serve on a jury during a trial.
 While it is possible to be exempted from jury duty, several steps must first be taken by New York constituents before exemption can be awarded.
 Jurors are typically required to serve for the duration of the trial, which can range from a few days to several weeks – sometimes for more.